 Bottled Water Market

-Since 2001, Americans have increased thier annual per capita consumption of bottled water by more than 11 gallons.
 The continued increase in per capita consumption indicates that consumers see bottled water as a healthy alternative to other packaged beverages.
-Consistant with this view, sales revenues for the U.S. bottled water market in 2012 were $11.8 billion (in wholesale dollars), a 6.7% increase over the previous year.
+Consistent with this view, sales revenues for the U.S. bottled water market in 2016 were nearly $16 billion in wholesale dollars, a 7.4% increase over the previous year.

 Despite the bottled water industry's size, the amount of water actually sold is relatively tiny, compared to tap water volumes.
-U.S. water utilities supply more than 1 billion gallons of tap water an hour, every hour of the day.
+U.S. public water systems supply more than 1 billion gallons of tap water an hour, every hour of the day.